hoahamho/Hardhat-FreeCodeCamp-Raffle/README.md

 await vrfCoordinatorV2Mock.fundSubcription(subscriptionId, VRF_SUB_FUND_AMOUNT)
 ```

-2. Deathly error #1: past the arguments to constructor of Smart Contract but not in order
+2. Deathly error #1: pass the arguments to constructor of Smart Contract but not in order

 3. In latest version of Chainlink/contracts 0.6.1 or after 0.4.1,
    we need to add consumer explicitly after deployment of contract